ChrisJMurdoch/F28WP---Coursework/README.md

 Testing:
 Usability –
+For mobile version, users will be given LEFT-RIGHT-UP-DOWN div created buttons which when pressed will be used to alter the direction of thier sprite in game.
+This aids usabilty as buttons are simplistic in functionality and are positioned for easy use and understaning.
+Gameplay even though straight forward enough contains a short sentence which explains how to play the game, further aiding usabilty.

 Working client implementation (standalone) (offline sandpit version?) – If you want to run a standalone version (offline version) of the game, connect the client to the local host:80 and run the offline server.